TERREMEMBER/znbase/docs/content/v2.1/deploy/enterprise-edition/prepare-cloud/gcp.md

 ![VM instances -- networking tweaks](/images/ee/gcp-setup/vm-networking.png)

-Finally, click `Create` to launch the Yugabyte Platform server.
+Finally, click `Create` to launch the ZNbase Platform server.

-## 6. Connect to the Yugabyte Platform machine
+## 6. Connect to the ZNbase Platform machine

 From the GCP web management console, find the public IP address of the instance you just launched.